aws/aws-eks-best-practices/content/reliability/docs/application.md

 ## Dealing with disruptions

-Pods have a finite lifetime - even if you have long-running Pods, it’s prudent to ensure Pods terminate correctly when the time comes.
+Pods have a finite lifetime - even if you have long-running Pods, it's prudent to ensure Pods terminate correctly when the time comes.
 Depending on your upgrade strategy, Kubernetes cluster upgrades may require you to create new worker nodes, which requires all Pods to be recreated on newer nodes.
 Proper termination handling and Pod Disruption Budgets can help you avoid service disruptions as Pods are removed from older nodes and recreated on newer nodes.

 The preferred way to upgrade worker nodes is by creating new worker nodes and terminating old ones.
 Before terminating worker nodes, you should `drain` it.
 When a worker node is drained, all its pods are *safely* evicted.
 Safely is a key word here; when pods on a worker are evicted, they are not simply sent a `SIGKILL` signal.
 Instead, a `SIGTERM` signal is sent to the main process (PID 1) of each container in the Pods being evicted.
 After the `SIGTERM` signal is sent, Kubernetes will give the process some time (grace period) before a `SIGKILL` signal is sent.
 This grace period is 30 seconds by default; you can override the default by using `grace-period` flag in kubectl or declare `terminationGracePeriodSeconds` in your Podspec.

 `kubectl delete pod <pod name> —grace-period=<seconds>`

-It is common to have containers in which the main process doesn’t have PID 1.
+It is common to have containers in which the main process doesn't have PID 1.
 Consider this Python-based sample container:

 ```
 $ kubectl exec python-app -it ps